scy-phy/minicps/docs/userguide.rst

 MiniCPS is a lightweight simulator for accurate network traffic in an industrial control system, with basic support for physical layer interaction.

+This page summarizes the basic installation, configuration and testing of MiniCPS.
+We provide a tutorial for beginners here: :ref:`swat-tutorial`.
 If you need more information about a specific topic see :ref:`add-res`.

 Installation